BurglarBarrelRider/Memory-Game/README.md

 Prepare a comprehensive set of instructions in the Readme.md file.
 Include details on the game setup, rules, and how to interact with the game.
 Submit the link of your GitHub repository.

+// Had a lot of trouble with the logic and writing functions, had an urge to use external code sources.
+Thank you for attention!